The purpose of life insurance is to manage risk. Individuals and families need protection in the event a primary bread winner passes away.

-Once all of the information is collected the underwriter evaluates the data at hand and assign the insured person a health rating.
-The better the rating, the lower the premium.
+Once all of the information is collected the underwriter evaluates the data at hand and assigns the insured person a health rating.
+The better the rating, the lower the premium you pay.

 First, lets compare 2 women who are 5’6” and have the same health profile, but the only difference being woman A weighs 164 lbs., and woman B weighs 190 lbs.
 Woman A is rated “preferred plus” and her policy costs $315/yr.
 Woman B is rated “preferred” and her policy costs $390/yr.
 The result is a 24% increase in the cost of protection.

 In the next example lets use the same 2 women as described above but let’s assume woman B has a major health condition, such as early stage diabetes.
 As a result, instead of woman B’s rating being “preferred” it is now reduced to “non-smoker”.
 Her cost of insurance for the same policy described above goes up to $535/yr.
 This is 70% higher cost compared to woman A who was rated “preferred plus”.

 Why is woman B rated “non-smoker” more expensive?
 Because statistically due to her health issues she is more likely to pass away and have the policy pay out its death benefit sooner, compared to someone rated “preferred plus”.

 In a last example, let’s assume woman B smokes cigarettes.
 As a result, she is rated “smoker standard” and her premium for the policy described above is $1150/yr.
 Her premium is 265% higher than woman A due to smoking.
 Why?
 Because there are significant health issues caused by long term cigarette use.